scottlapoint/remix_services_4_sale/README.md

 *** SHIPPING UPDATES ***
 ------------------------
-Canada Post - $12-$30 for non tracked depending on weight (non-insured).
-With tracking - add $6.
-Insurance can vary will have to get a quote.
+I ship VIA Canada Post - Rates can be $15 and up depending on weight and location.
+This is for non-insured packages, insurance is $1 / $100 up to $1000 (Canada Post sets the limit).

+I have been shipping all the way up to Austrailia and so far the shipping hasn't gone above $50USD (ish), some were only $15 depending on the order.

 A note on the condition of these, let's be honest, I was a DJ and have used these -- some more than others, some appear to be brand new and maybe only used a few times.
 Others have been used, if I notice one that has been used and has